 Styling approach

 Like with all styling projects, I started by creating a mood board to bring our ideas together.
-The client had a trio of artworks that she wanted to use in the space and this set the muted colour direction.
+The client had a trio of artworks that she wanted to use and this set the colour direction.

-We decided a generous size dining table would be the best piece of furniture to support the needs of the space and some sort of sideboard or console would also be needed to hide the printer and offer a spot for people hot desking to put their things.
+We decided a large dining table would be the best piece of furniture to support the needs of the space.
+I also wanted to include a bookshelf, sideboard or console table for people to store their things.

 I loved the idea of an oversized rug to soften the space and add a subtle pop of colour.
 The velvet dining chairs from Adairs pick up on the dusty pink tones.
-To tie the space together, I suggested timber accents throughout (the table, sideboard/cabinet, wall hooks) and plenty of natural materials such as the wicker pendant light and terrazzo pot.
+To tie the space together, I suggested timber accents throughout.
+For example, the table, sideboard/cabinet and wall hooks.
+Other natural materials, such as the wicker pendant light and terrazzo pot, would further soften the space.

 Multifunctional creative space reveal